M0nster0p/ubuntu_gui_gcloud/README.md

 # Install the Gnome components
 Then we need to install the Gnome components for our virtual desktop.
-So type the following command:
+So type the following command: choose only one from these 2
+1. Full Desktop environment
 ```
 sudo apt-get install ubuntu-desktop
 ```
+2. Lightweight with core functionality
 ```
 sudo apt-get install gnome-core
 ```